-HIPAA compliance is the state of being in alignment with guidelines set by the Health Insurance Portability and Accountability Act of 1996, including data privacy and security provisions designed to safeguard medical information.
+HIPAA (Health Insurance Portability and Accountability Act of 1996) is United States legislation that provides data privacy and security provisions for safeguarding medical information.
 The act, which was signed into law by President Bill Clinton in August 1996, contains five sections, or titles:

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

 - HIPAA Title I protects health insurance coverage for individuals who lose or change jobs.
 It also prohibits group health plans from denying coverage to individuals with specific diseases and pre-existing conditions, and from setting lifetime coverage limits.

 - HIPAA Title II directs the U.S. Department of Health and Human Services to establish national standards for processing electronic healthcare transactions.
 It also requires healthcare organizations to implement secure electronic access to health data and to remain in compliance with privacy regulations set by HHS.

 - HIPAA Title III includes tax-related provisions and guidelines for medical care.

 - HIPAA Title IV further defines health insurance reform, including provisions for individuals with pre-existing conditions and those seeking continued coverage.